Nebraska Revised Statute 79-2,144

 (6) Establishing research-based model instructional programs for staff, students, and parents to address the underlying causes for violent attacks on schools;

-(7) Overseeing suicide awareness and prevention training in public schools pursuant to section 79-2,146;
+(7) Overseeing behavioral and mental health training, with a focus on suicide awareness and prevention in public schools pursuant to section 79-2,146;

 (8) Establishing tornado preparedness standards which shall include, but not be limited to, ensuring that every school conducts at least two tornado drills per year;

-(10) Recommending curricular and extracurricular materials to assist school districts in preventing and responding to cyberbullying and digital citizenship issues.
+(10) Recommending curricular and extracurricular materials to assist school districts in preventing and responding to cyberbullying and digital citizenship issues; and

 (11) Carrying out the department's responsibilities under the School Safety and Security Reporting System Act.